 - kidney problems

-The primary treatment is to lower or discontinue use of vitamin D supplements.
+The primary treatment is to reduce or discontinue use of vitamin D supplements.
 In extreme cases, intravenous fluids or medications may be necessary.

 People who have low levels of vitamin D often have joint pain.
 Vitamin D supplements may treat joint pain in some people who have a vitamin D deficiency.
 However, research doesn’t support that people with healthy levels of vitamin D take should take these supplements for joint pain.